GooGuJiang/Mapperatorinator/README.md

 python api_server.py
 ```

-To run inside Docker, use:
+To run inside Docker (using CPU inference), use:

 ```sh
 docker compose up api
 ```

+The compose file does not request GPU resources, so it runs entirely on the CPU.

 ### Endpoints